thruston/python-tabulate/README.md

 cell value and then the resulting expression is evaluated.
 You can use a subset of the normal built-in or `math` functions such as `log` and `sqrt`, as shown above.

+The access to Python3 is not entirely general, as it is only intended for simple manipulation of a few values, and therefore tabulate tries quite hard to prevent you accidentally loading the `sys` module and deleting your disk.
+Only the following names of functions are allowed in a calculation.

+- maths functions: abs cos cosd divmod exp hypot log log10 pow round sin sind sqrt tan tand
+- number conversion: bool chr hex int oct ord
+- maths constants: pi tau
+- list functions: all any max min sorted sum

+The list functions are enhanced so you can call them with a tuple or a list of arguments.
+If a function returns more than one value (like `divmod`) the values will be inserted in separate columns.
+The others are the regular BIF or `math` functions except for the trig functions for angles in degrees.

+You can also use `format` and `f''` strings.

 Curly braces are only treated as parentheses at the top level (and this only for compatibility with the old Perl version of tabulate), so you can put them in normal Python expressions like